Gusto Review 2026: Pricing, Pros, Cons, and IT Admin Notes

 Simple and Plus plan users will primarily use the knowledge base and chat support.
 Premium plan support includes dedicated assistance, which comes at a higher monthly cost.

 How does Gusto stack up against the major payroll competitors?
-Here's the honest comparison.
+Here's our comparison based on published pricing and documented features.

 When QuickBooks wins: